Anclagen/First-Year-Exam-Project-Blog/README.md

 ![Homepage Preview](/report_documentation/site_preview.jpg)

-A fictional project for online outdoor jacket sales company Rainydays on ongoing assignment spanning multiple courses hand ins for Noroff.
+Design and create a blog, using WordPress as a headless CMS for the post content, as part of are end of first year exam for Noroff.

 ## Description

-The aim of the project was to create a blog website and fill the site content using WordPress REST API.
+The aim of the project was to create a blog website and fill the site content using WordPress CMS.
 With the additional aim to create a good user experience for the blogger adding content.
+The website needed to be responsive and easy to navigate.
+This is the handed in version of the project.
+The page content is pulled from WordPress.
+The blogger has the ability to update content on all pages on the site through the WordPress interface with no need for any coding knowledge.
+The readers can comment on posts, and fill in a contact form which is caught by the Flamingo plugin.

 Development Stages